hubble-exchange/python-sdk/README.md

 - origQty: total order quantity
 - price: order price
 - reduceOnly: whether the order is reduce-only or not
+- postOnly: whether the order is post-only or not
 - positionSide: (LONG|SHORT)
 - status: order status (NEW|FILLED|CANCELED|REJECTED|PARTIALLY_FILLED)
 - symbol: market id